Astaroth: Kabbalah and Occultism

 A diagram of the demon's head from Francis Barrett's Magus.
 Astaroth is at the top center.

 In the Kabbalah system, Astarte's demonization is explained as the process of transformation from a pagan goddess into a male demon, in which Astarte (as Ashtaroth or Astaroth) becomes the negative manifestation of the Sephirah Chesed ((the fourth Sephirah, representing mercy, generosity, and the expansive flow of the divine).

 Furthermore, Astaroth also featured as an archdemon according to later Kabbalistic texts, who rules over the qlippa of Jupiter, known as Gha'agsheblah.

 French occultist Jacques Collin de Plancy wrote an entry of Astaroth in his work, Dictionnaire Infernal.
 The artistic depiction of the demon, which was illustrated by Louis Le Breton, was described as a nude man with reptilian claws punctuating long hands and feet, feathered wings, wearing a crown, holding a serpent in one hand, and riding a lupine demon with dragon-like wings and a serpent-like tail.
 Collin de Plancy himself described the demon as "a very ugly angel," his bushy hair kept under the crown of "a very powerful grand-duke.".

 In 20th century, Astaroth is mentioned in various literatures, often with very small details.
 Arthur Edward Waite mentioned in his work, "The Book of Black Magic and of Pacts", that before Astaroth fell from heaven, he was a prince of the order of thrones.
 In another quote from Waite's other work, "The Lemegeton", Astaroth was referred as a great duke in the infernal regions.
 Meanwhile, Lewis Spence also mentioned Astaroth in his work, ":An Encyclopedia of Occultism".
 According to Spence, Astaroth was from the order of seraphim.

 Francis Barrett (c.
 1801) has mentioned Astaroth in his work, The Magus, as one of the nine princes of hell.
 Barrett placed him as the eighth prince of the group.
 Furthermore, Barrett also mentioned him as the prince of accusers and inquisitors.
 Barrett also stated that Astaroth is called Diabolus in the Greek language.
 Furthermore, Barrett also maintained that the demon has set up residence in America.

 The idolatry of Astaroth was also somehow related to the root of modern Wicca occultism.
 Gerald Gardner, a 19-20th century English occultist, participated in excavations of a temple devoted to Astaroth in Palestine.
-After Gardner returned to England later on, he was reportedly claimed himself to be able to recall memories of his former lives.
+After Gardner returned to England later on, he has reportedly claimed himself to be able to recall memories of his former lives.

 However, Lon Milo DuQuette and Christopher Hyatt opined that the male demon Astaroth is entirely unrelated to the benevolent goddess Ashtoreth.

 Appearance in other literatures

-Astaroth was appeared in The Book of Abramelin, purportedly written in Hebrew c.
+Astaroth has appeared in The Book of Abramelin, purportedly written in Hebrew c.
 1458, and recurred in most occult grimoires of the following centuries.